iamZackZack/grid-master/README.md

 * **UR5 Co-bot Arm** — Acts as the Game Master, physically placing and rotating terrain pieces and expanding the player grid based on player movement.
 * **12x12 Grid** — Physical surface embedded with 144 mechanical keyboard switches for position detection.
 * **Orange Pi Zero 2W** — Handles real-time key press detection via GPIO and sends movement data to the backend.
-* **CPEE** — Cloud Process Execution Engine serves as the central game logic controller, managing game setup, player turns, assigning events, detecting end-game conditions, and calling co-bot actions.
+* **CPEE** — Cloud Process Execution Engine serves as the central game logic controller, managing game setup, turn progression, and player data, detecting end-game conditions, and calling co-bot actions.
 * **Server** — Hosts the Bottle server (server.py) and manages game state communication between the CPEE, the Orange Pi, and the Visualizer.
 * **Frontend Visualizer** — A web interface displays the grid and handles player setup and event interaction.